 Storytelling and information sharing are what the NaturallyCurly community was built on, way back in 1998.
 Frustrated by the lack of information on curly hair and the limited products available in the marketplace, two journalists from the Austin American-Statesman, Michelle Breyer and Gretchen Heber, started NaturallyCurly to empower other women who shared the same frustrations by sharing the information that mainstream media was missing.
-They've done that with input from cosmetic chemists, stylists, writers, social influencers and community members.
+They've done that with input from beauty writers, cosmetic chemists, stylists, social influencers and community members.

-Dos & Don'ts of Pitching Your Story
+Dos & Don'ts of Becoming a NaturallyCurly Writer

-DO use our pitch form.
+DO use our application form.

 It contains all of the information that you would need to be chosen, so be sure to fill out all of the fields if possible for your best chance of being published.